catalyzeio/stratum-docs/ssh-keys.md

 catalyze deploy-keys add codeship_key ~/.ssh/codeship_rsa.pub app01
 ```

-You can now use the codeship_rsa key pair with your CI/CD server to push code to Catalyze!
+You can now use the codeship_rsa key pair with your CI/CD server to push code to Datica!

 # SSH Keys and ssh-agent